knwang/heroku-buildpack-ruby/README.md

 This is a fork of the official [Heroku Ruby Buildpack](https://github.com/heroku/heroku-buildpack-ruby) to add auto generation of an Octopress static site during deploy.

+This means you don't have to run `rake generate` locally and commit the generated pages anymore.
+Heroku will run it for you.

 Compatible with Heroku's Cedar-14 Stack.

 # Usage: